Grade school kids are just learning how to interact with their classmates and make friends. At this age, your child may need your help with

 It doesn’t matter what you read with your child.
 What’s most important is that you do it together.
 If you’re concerned that your child chooses the same books every night, don’t be.
 Your child is developing a better understanding of the character and plots and vocabulary used.

 Take turns reading to one another, even if your child just fills a word in here and there.
 After finishing a book or TV show, discuss the setting, plot, characters, and any new words that might be in the story.

 8. Teach your child how to play conversational “catch.”

 Try getting your child used to the back-and-forth nature of conversations:

 Try getting your child used to the back-and-forth nature of conversations.
 Here’s an example:

 Player 1: Throws a ball while asking a question.
 “How’s school?”

-Player 2: Catches and answers the question.
-But before throwing the ball back, she must ask another related question. (“Good!
+Player 2: Catches the ball and answers the question.
+But before throwing the ball back, Player 2 must ask another related question. (“Good!
 How’s math club?”)

 Some kids find it easier to talk with other people once they’ve had a chance to think their thoughts through.
-Writing in a diary or journal about day-to-day activities and feelings may help your child form thoughts to share with others.
-This can ultimately make your child feel more prepared and confident when someone asks what’s been going on or what she’s been doing.
+Writing in a diary or journal about day-to-day activities and feelings may help.
+The process can make it easier for your child to form thoughts to share with others.
+This can ultimately make your child feel more prepared and confident when someone asks what’s been going on.